Best App to Learn Italian: Top 25 Language Apps in 2023

 - Reinforces memorization through crafting flashcards.

-HelloTalk
+18. HelloTalk

 HelloTalk is a language exchange app that connects you with native Italian speakers through text and audio messages.
 The app is perfect for practicing your conversational skills, listening skills, and learning slang in a fun and engaging way.

-One of the app’s best features is the voice-to-text capability and instant translation feature, which makes communication with your language partner much easier.
+One of the app’s best features is the voice-to-text capability and instant translation feature, which make communication with your language partner much easier.
 You can talk about any topic you want; the app will help you translate and understand the messages.

 Using HelloTalk is not only a great way to improve your Italian language skills, but it’s also an opportunity to experience authentic Italian culture.
-You’ll learn about the Italian people’s customs, traditions, and lifestyle through conversations with native speakers.
-I recommend HelloTalk to anyone looking for a convenient and effective way to improve their Italian language skills and connect with native speakers.
+Through conversations with native speakers, you’ll learn about the Italian people’s customs, traditions, and lifestyle.

 - Available on: Android and iOS.

-- Cost: Monthly subscriptions are priced at $6.99 monthly, while yearly fees are $45.99.
+- Cost: Monthly subscriptions cost $6.99, while yearly fees are $45.99.
 A lifetime membership can also be obtained for $175.00.

 HelloTalk – Quick Summary: